6 Ways to Invest in Anthropic

 There are over 2,000 pre-IPO companies on Hiive, including Databricks, Figure AI, and Anthropic:

-Each of these listings is created by a different seller.
-Sellers may be current or former employees, venture capitalists, or angel investors.
+Listings are created by existing shareholders who are typically current or former employees, venture capitalists, or angel investors.

 After creating an account, both buyers and sellers can see the full order book of bids and asks and see the exact prices at which Anthropic's shares are trading.

 Another way to gain exposure to Anthropic is to invest in Cathie Wood's ARK Venture Fund.
-Anthropic is the fund's largest holding, making up 8.84% of the total fund.
+As of July, Anthropic is the fund's 6th largest holding, making up 3.15% of the total fund:

-The fund made its investment in Anthropic in July 2023.
-It likely invested at a valuation between $2–4 billion, which would mean the stake has at least 3.5x in value.
+The fund invested in Anthropic in July 2023.
+It likely invested at a valuation of between $2–4 billion, which would mean the stake has at least quadrupled in value.

-Microsoft's close ties to OpenAI — which include $11 billion in investments, a profit-sharing agreement, and a 49% stake — have drawn a lot of scrutiny in the technology and antitrust worlds.
+Microsoft's close ties to OpenAI — which include $11 billion in investments (mainly in the form of free compute) and a profit-sharing agreement — have drawn a lot of scrutiny in the technology and antitrust worlds.

 But that didn't stop Alphabet's Google (GOOGL) from jumping on a similar opportunity.